RowBlackGhost005/Module3_AWS_CodePipeline_Assigment/README.md

 ## Setup Permissions for Pipeline
 Now we will be granting access to our S3 Bucket to our Pipeline to write and delete files, to do this go to `IAM` in the AWS Dashboard.

-Then go to `Roles` and look for the automatic role generated for the pipeline, it should be called something like `AWSCodePipelineServiceRole-region-name`, then click on it.
+Then go to `Roles` and look for the automatic role generated for the Code Build, it should be called something like `codebuild-HTML-CI-CD-service-role`, then click on it.

 Once in is settings go to to `Add Permissions` then `Attach Policies`